LesUski/100-Days-in-Cloud/Labs/79-Create&Deploy-App-CodeDeploy-CodePipeline/README.md

 3. Upload a [sample app](src/SampleApp_Linux.zip) to a S3 bucket.

-4. Create a CodeDeploy application and Depolyment group.
-Start with creating application and chooose *EC2/On-premises* as platform.
-Create a deployment group and choose the service role from drop-dpwn menu.
+4. Create a CodeDeploy application and Deployment group.
+Start with creating application and choose *EC2/On-premises* as platform.
+Create a deployment group and choose the service role from drop-down menu.
 In **Environment configuration** choose Amazon EC2 instances and since CodeDeploy Agent is already install choose *Never* in **Agent configuration**.
 And uncheck **Load balancer**.

 5. Create a pipeline and deploy application on the instance in CodePipeline.
 In pipeline settings choose *New service role* in **Advanced settings** in *Artifact store* choose *Custom location* and provide name of the bucket with sample application.
 In next step choose Amazon S3 as a source provider and uploaded zip file.
 Skip the build stage, and as **Deploy provider** choose AWS CodeDeploy, created app and Deployment.
 Click on Create, this will run the pipeline.